xelalexv/dregsy/readme.md

   - name: task1
     interval: 60
     verbose: true
     source:
       registry: source-registry.acme.com
       auth: eyJ1c2VybmFtZSI6ICJhbGV4IiwgInBhc3N3b3JkIjogInNlY3JldCJ9Cg==
     target:
       registry: dest-registry.acme.com
       auth: eyJ1c2VybmFtZSI6ICJhbGV4IiwgInBhc3N3b3JkIjogImFsc29zZWNyZXQifQo=
     mappings:
       - from: test/image
         to: archive/test/image
+        tags: ['0.1.0', '0.1.1']
       - from: test/another-image
 ```

 - `dockerhost` sets the *Docker* host to use as the relay
 - `tasks` is a list of sync tasks, with the following settings per task:
     - `name` for the task, required
     - `interval` in seconds at which the task should be run; when omitted, the task is only run once at start up
     - `verbose` determines whether for this task, more verbose output should be produced; defaults to `false` when omitted
     - `source` and `target` describe the source and target registry for the task, with
         - `registry` pointing to the server
         - `auth` containing the credentials for the registry in the form `{"username": "...", "password": "..."}`, `base64` encoded
-    - `mappings` is a list of `from`:`to` pairs that define mappings of image paths in the source registry to paths in the destination; `to` can be dropped if the path should remain the same as `from`
+    - `mappings` is a list of `from`:`to` pairs that define mappings of image paths in the source registry to paths in the destination; `to` can be dropped if the path should remain the same as `from`.
+Additionally, the tags being synced for a mapping can be limited by providing a `tags` list.

 ## Usage